jalaca91/pands-project/README.md

 * A Readme file containing all the information and procedures used in the project
 * An analysis.py file containing all the code used
 * A text file which is the output of the Python script
-* Png formatted images of the visualised data inside a file called images
+* Png formatted images of the visualised data inside 3 folders: Histograms,Scatterplots and Mean,min,max plots
 * Iris.csv dataset

 ___